 What is the Community Trigger?

-- Your application for a community trigger is within six months of the report of anti-social behaviour.
+- the application to use the Community Trigger is made within 6 months of the first report of anti-social behaviour.

 How do I trigger?